-where C{inh} (at. g{qtz}^{-1}) is the concentration of inherited CRNs from previous exposure before or during transport to the final sink, λ (yr-1) is the nuclide decay constant, and ε is the erosion rate (cm yr-1).
-We used a half-life of 1387 kyr for 10Be (Korschinek et al., 2010; Chmeleff et al., 2010) and 705 kyr for 26Al (Nishiizumi, 2004).

-The model simulates the CRN concentrations during the buildup of a sedimentary column and considers phases of aggradation, stability and erosion.
-The model is discretised in 1 cm depth slices.
-The aggradation or erosion rate (cm yr-1) is obtained by dividing the total thickness of the sediments deposited or eroded during one sedimentary phase by the duration of the phase.
-Then, the model calculates the corresponding thickness (cm) of the layer to be aggraded or removed per aggradation or erosion phase as a function of the aggradation or erosion rate.
-Aggradation phases are discretised in time steps of 1 kyr.
+- Where C{inh} [at. g{qtz}^{-1}] is the concentration of inherited CRNs from previous exposure before or during transport to the final sink, λ [yr-1] is the nuclide decay constant and ε is the erosion rate [cm yr-1].
+We used a half-life of 1387 - kyr for 10Be (Korschinek et al., 2010; Chmeleff et al., 2010) and 705 kyr for 26Al (Nishiizumi, 2004). - The model simulates the CRN concentrations during the buildup of a sedimentary column, and considers phases of aggradation, stability and erosion.
+The model is discretized in 1 cm depth slices.
+The aggradation/erosion rate [cm yr-1] is obtained by dividing the total thickness of the sediments deposited/eroded during one sedimentary phase by the duration of the phase.
+Then, the model calculates the corresponding thickness [cm] of the layer to be aggraded/removed per aggradation/erosion phase in function of the aggradation/erosion rate.
+Aggradation phases are discretized in time steps of 1 kyr.
 The thickness of material to be aggraded is distributed equally over each time step of the aggradation phase.
-When the value is not discrete, the model keeps track of the remaining values and adds them to the thickness to be aggraded over the next time step.
-For every centimetre added on top of the column, the depth values are dynamically adjusted and change from z to z + 1.
-Compared to earlier work by, e.g. Nichols et al. (2002) or Rizza et al. (2019), the advantage of our approach is the flexible setup of the model, whereby the user can tune the model complexity and its parameters easily as to adapt it to a specific study case.
+When the value is not discrete, the model keeps track of remaining values and adds it to the thickness to be aggraded over the next time step.
+For every cm added on top of the column, the depth values are dynamically adjusted, and change from z to z+1.
+Compared to earlier work by e.g. Nichols et al. (2002) or Rizza et al. (2019), the advantage of our approach is the flexible set-up of the model whereby the user can tune the model complexity and its parameters easily as to adapt it to a specific study case.

-At each time step, the concentrations of 10Be and 26Al along the depth profile are dynamically adjusted, taking into account the production or removal of CRNs during each phase (erosion or stability) or time step.
-The inherited and the in situ-produced CRN concentrations are corrected for the natural decay of 10Be and 26Al as a function of the remaining exposure time.
-The radioactive decay of CRNs becomes important for Middle to Late Pleistocene deposits and is explicitly accounted for, in contrast to earlier work by e.g. Nichols et al. (2002, 2005).
+At each time step, the concentration of 10Be and 26Al along the depth profile is dynamically adjusted taking into account the production/removal of CRNs during each phase (erosion/stability) or time step.
+The inherited and the in situ produced CRN concentrations are corrected for the natural decay of 10Be and 26Al in function of the remaining exposure time.
+The radioactive decay of CRN becomes important for Middle to Late Pleistocene deposits, and is explicitly accounted for in contrast with earlier work by e.g. Nichols et al. (2002; 2005).
 The 26Al and 10Be in situ production rates and the inherited concentrations are predefined in the model.
-By default, the model assumes that all sediments arrive in their final sink with an inherited 26Al / 10Be ratio equal to the surface production ratio which is set at 6.75 (Nishiizumi, 1989; Balco and Rovey, 2008; Margreth et al., 2016).
-The 26Al / 10Be ratio of the inherited CRNs can be adjusted in the model to allow for simulations with a 26Al / 10Be production ratio of 8.0 to 8.4 at depth, as reported by Margreth et al. (2016) and Knudsen et al. (2019).
-Such simulations could then represent the aggradation of material that is sourced by deep erosion by, e.g. (peri)glacial processes (Akçar et al., 2017; Claude et al., 2017).
+By default, the model assumes that all sediments arrive in their final sink with an inherited 26Al/10Be ratio equal to the surface production ratio which is set at 6.75 (Nishiizumi et al., 1989; Balco and Rovey, 2008; Margreth et al., 2016).
+The 26Al/10Be ratio of the inherited CRNs can be adjusted in the model, to allow for simulations with a 26Al/10Be production ratio of 8.0 to 8.4 at depth as reported by Margreth et al. (2016) and Knudsen et al. (2019).
+Such simulations could then represent the aggradation of material that is sourced by deep erosion by e.g. (peri)glacial processes (Akcar et al., 2017, Claude et al., 2017).